2023 Solar Incentives Guide for Smithtown, NY - Tax Credits & Rebates

 EcoWatch's Smithtown, NY Solar Incentives FAQs

-Many solar incentives are intended to apply to a property you own that is located within the United States; most secondary residences will fall into this category.
+Many solar incentives apply to a property located within the United States that you own; most secondary residences fall under this distinction.
 There may be other solar incentives available for commercial properties, depending on the details.
-We recommend reaching out to your local solar installer and/or tax professional to fully understand what incentives will apply to your specific situation.
+We recommend talking to your local solar installer and/or tax professional to best understand what incentives will apply to your specific situation.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.